 The Biochemistry laboratory has a computerised low pressure liquid chromatography system and other related equipment such as centrifuges, spectrophotometers, etc. in order to study enzyme mechanisms and connective tissue characteristics involved in meat tenderness and meat colour.

-The Proteomics laboratory is fully equipped with isoelectrofocusing, electrophoresis and imaging equipment in order to handle single and 2 dimensional gel electrophoreses and Western blotting and software to analyse protein patterns in order to study proteins involved in above mentioned study areas.
+The Proteomics laboratory is fully equipped with isoelectrofocusing, electrophoresis and imaging equipment in order to handle single and 2 dimensional gel electrophoresis and Western blotting and software to analyse protein patterns in order to study proteins involved in above mentioned study areas.

-In order to study the stability of fats we have a computerised Rancimat and to study meat colour and related measurements we have a Portable Minolta CM-600d colour measuring spectrophotometer.
+To study meat colour and related measurements we have a Portable Minolta CM-600d colour measuring spectrophotometer.

-Some examples of projects that we successfully completed or are still conducting are the following:
+Some examples of projects that we successfully completed in collaboration with other sections and institutions are the following:

 Evaluation of meat tenderness of indigenous South African cattle breed: Influence of collagen and the calpain system on tenderness and ageing potential.